-I am a fellow at the Partnership for Effective Public Administration and Leadership at the University of Pennsylvania and an instructor at Penn.
-I also conduct the research for the Slate podcast Whistlestop, and serve as one of the two Editors-In-Chief of Made By History, a new Washington Post history section.
+I am a scholar in residence at the Partnership for Effective Public Administration and Leadership Ethics at the University of Pennsylvania and an instructor at Penn.
+I also conduct the research for the Slate podcast Whistlestop, and serve as one of the two Editors-In-Chief of Made By History, a Washington Post history section.
 I work at the intersection of 4 disciplines— history, political science, media studies, and communications.
 My scholarly interests include Congress, the media, public policy, and the Supreme Court.
-I also have a significant interest in the substance of public policy.
+I also have significant interests in the substance of public policy and in helping scholars to reach a wider audience with their work.
 I am a passionate and devoted teacher with substantial teaching experience across multiple disciplines.
 I love to experiment in the classroom with innovative methods and course elements.

 I have been fascinated with politics and the media for as long as I can remember (I recall being confused when my preferred candidate lost the mock presidential election in kindergarten).
 I loved to read behind the scenes books that detailed the inner-workings of politics during my youth.
 In college and graduate school I have channeled this passion into study of politics over the last half century.

 I am also passionate about exploring ideas and trying to find creative solutions to society's seemingly intractable problems.
 I love debating public policy, and teaching about it and the policymaking process.

 I received a PhD and a MA in history from the University of Virginia and a BA in political science (with honors) and history from the University of Pennsylvania.